Henry Sarwer-Foner

 Henry Sarwer-Foner is a Canadian television director.
-He has won numerous Gemini, DGC and Canadian Comedy Awards as the director of This Hour Has 22 Minutes, Made in Canada and Corner Gas.
+He has won numerous Canadian Screen Awards, Gemini, DGC and Canadian Comedy Awards as the director of This Hour Has 22 Minutes, Made in Canada and Corner Gas.

+In 2007 Henry Sarwer-Foner directed the CBC TV special Bob & Doug McKenzie's Two-Four Anniversary.
+The show featured notable guest appearances by Geddy Lee and others, with hosting by Canadian former prime minister Paul Martin.